Citroën GS: Market placement

 The GS filled the gap in Citroën's range, between the 2CV and Ami economy cars and the luxurious DS executive sedan.
 The DS had moved significantly upmarket from its predecessor the Citroën Traction Avant, and beyond the finances of most French motorists.
 Leaving this market gap open for fifteen years allowed other manufacturers entry into the most profitable, high volume market segment in France.
 This combined with the development costs and new factory for the DS-replacing Citroën CX, the 1973/1974 oil crisis, and an aborted Wankel rotary engine, led Citroën to declare bankruptcy in 1974.

 The GS met with instant market acceptance and was the largest selling Citroën model for many years.
 1,896,742 GS models and 576,757 GSA models were produced in total.

 Unlike the 2CV, Ami, DS and SM, the GS was never officially imported to the USA.
 A US export model was nearly finished when Citroën withdrew from the US market, with a few dozen cars brought over in 1971 for testing purposes and to be displayed in showrooms.
 After the project was cancelled, these orphaned cars were sold, mostly to employees of the dealerships.
-A sealed-beam headlight design was developed, and although never used as intended it was installed in Yugoslav- and Indonesian-assembled models as it made light replacement cheaper and easier.